 Title 24 is the Building Energy Efficiency Standard from the state of California.
-It is designed for new and existing construction to achieve the desired energy efficiency and preserve the environmental quality.
-The California Energy Commission is responsible for adopting, implementing and updating the building energy efficiency standards.
-The Energy Commission is required by the law to adopt standards every three years that are cost effective for homeowners over the 30-year lifespan of the building.
+It is designed for new and existing construction to achieve the desired energy efficiency and preserve environmental quality.
+The California Energy Commission is responsible for adopting, implementing, and updating the building energy efficiency standards.
+The Energy Commission is required by the law to adopt standards every three years that are cost-effective for homeowners over the 30-year lifespan of the building.

 cove.tool supports Title 24 2016 version with 16 different climate zones spread across California.
 The measures for energy efficiency according to different climate zones are referenced from Title 24, Part 6 of the California Code of Regulations.

 Find out more about Title 24 here: https://www.energy.ca.gov/title24/2016standards/index.html